 You can find resources to register your business here.

 Start Your Operations

 It’s go time!
 Your business is now ready to get started.
 You have now become an entrepreneur.
 Congratulations!

-Growing your business can be a challenge, but can spawn tremendous opportunity.
-The most successful entrepreneurs are well rounded in their business skills.
-They are capable of leveraging their skills in marketing, sales, operations, and finances to generate long term cash flow for the company.
+Growing your business can be a challenge, but it can spawn tremendous opportunities.
+The most successful entrepreneurs are well-rounded in their business skills.
+They are capable of leveraging their skills in marketing, sales, operations, and finances to generate long-term cash flow for the company.

 Side Hustles and Entrepreneurship

 When most people think of entrepreneurs, they think of traditional business owners, but there are other ways you can become an entrepreneur as well.

 Don’t count out your side hustle as a business itself.
 In fact, the IRS requires that you disclose any money you make from your side hustles.
 Whether it’s 7 figures or a little more than $600, you are required to report any income to the IRS over $600.

 Because there are no guidelines defining entrepreneurs, your side hustle could absolutely make you a “solopreneur” as described above.